EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 records that have the PINI field value of "YES".

-An F3RP71 (or F3RP61) can work as an IOC with / without sequence CPUs that run ladder programs.
-If there is no sequence CPU on the PLC-bus, F3RP71 should manage all the I/O activities.
-If one or more sequence CPUs exists on the PLC-bus, some of the I/O modules can be used with the sequence CPUs and the others can be used with F3RP71.
-It is recommended that the I/O module under the sequence CPU's control be accessed indirectly by the IOC (F3RP71) through the internal devices of the sequence CPUs.
-See [Cautions in Using F3RP71 and Sequence CPU Side-by-side](#cautions-in-using-f3rp71-and-sequence-cpu-side-by-side) for more detail.
+An F3RP71/F3RP61 works as an IOC either with or without sequence CPUs which run ladder programs.
+If there is no sequence CPU on the PLC-bus, F3RP71/RP61 should manage all the I/O activities.
+If one of more sequence CPUs attached to the PLC-bus, some of I/O modules can be controled by sequence CPUs, while the others by F3RP71.
+It is recommended that those I/O modules under the control of the sequence CPU be indirectly accessed by the IOC (F3RP71) viai the internal devices of the sequence CPUs.
+See [Important Notice on Using F3RP71 in Multi-CPU Configuration](#important-notice-on-using-f3rp71-in-multi-cpu-configuration) for more detail.